ponymano1/match_engine_template/README.md

   ops drop from 2 per order to 1.
 That alone reduces matching-thread channel ops from 3 to 2, saving ~100 ns per order; retention rate should climb from ~28% back to ~40%.
 Highest-ROI change, no new dependencies.
 (Done)
+- Split out a dedicated output ring + publisher thread + Redis connection per symbol, replacing the previously shared single output queue.
+The benefit is **fault isolation**: a slow downstream for one symbol only backpressures its own pipeline and no longer stalls other symbols.
+Note this is an architectural isolation change; single-symbol throughput is unaffected.
+(Done)
 - With pure in-process engine calls (no MQ), a single symbol handles roughly 6–8M orders/s; including `crossbeam_channel` overhead, expect ~3M orders/s.
   For most trading systems the match engine is no longer the bottleneck.
 To go